BLOG

 The more your data interacts, the more insights you’ll receive.
 Consider finding a solution with add-on functionality for uses that you expect you’ll need in the future.
 Here are some examples of technology that helps you grow and scale your business.

-1. CRMs – A CRM, or customer relationship management program, keeps track of your perspective and existing clients.
+1. CRMs– A CRM, or customer relationship management program, keeps track of your perspective and existing clients.
 A good CRM does not come in shape, but when you consider its long-term benefits and the time saved, the investment pays off.
 Many CRM such as Salesforce and Hubspot let you integrate your marketing team to work closely with insights from sales.

-2. Email automation – How many of the same kinds of emails do you send out a day?
+2. Email automation– How many of the same kinds of emails do you send out a day?
 Templates may work on a small scale, but when you’re sending out tens or hundreds of emails at a time, it doesn’t make sense to perform an identical task manually.
 Email automation lets you consider your contacts’ specific needs while sending information faster.
 Speed improves the overall customer experience.

-3. Reporting software – As your business grows, you will generate more and more data that is indispensable to your future projects.
-This data can help you evaluate how much time it takes to close a sale, the overall cost to acquire a new customer, and what your most and least efficient processes are.
+3. Reporting software– As your business grows, you will generate more and more data that is indispensable to your future projects.
+This data can help you evaluate how much time it takes to close a sale, the overall cost to acquire a new customer.
+And what your most and least efficient processes are.
 Look for visual interfaces and sharable reports.

-4. Human resources software – As your team grows, you’ll need better human resource management tools.
+4. Human resources software– As your team grows, you’ll need better human resource management tools.
 Human resource management software can help you visualize benefits, hiring, and training for your team.

-5. Document management software – It’s not uncommon for small teams to have documents that live on one employee‘s computer.
+5. Document management software– It’s not uncommon for small teams to have documents that live on one employee‘s computer.
 This method seemingly works until they change departments, experience tech issues, or train somebody new.
 Spend some time researching document management systems that can grow with your team’s needs and includes cloud storage, so documents don’t get lost or accidentally deleted.

 How to tell when you need to upgrade software